donnemartin/hospital-quality/README.md

 ## BestHospitals

 Reads the outcome-of-care-measures.csv file and returns a character vector with the name of the hospitals that have the best (i.e. lowest) 30-day mortality for the specified outcome in that state.
 The hospital name is the name provided in the Hospital.Name variable.
 Hospitals that do not have data on a particular outcome are excluded from the set of hospitals when deciding the rankings.

+## RankHospitals

+Reads the outcome-of-care-measures.csv file and returns a character vector with the name of the hospital that matches the ranking of the 30-day mortality for the specified outcome in that state.
+The hospital name is the name provided in the Hospital.Name variable.
+Hospitals that do not have data on a particular outcome are excluded from the set of hospitals when deciding the rankings.

+## GetOutcomesInState

+Utility function to read the outcome-of-care-measures.csv file and return a data frame of given outcomes within the given state.
+The hospital name is the name provided in the Hospital.Name variable.
+Hospitals that do not have data on a particular outcome are excluded from the set of hospitals.